 I. Love.
 Fall.
 I can’t express to you how much I love fall.
 The colors, the smells, the foods, Halloween, cooler weather; everything about this time of year makes me happy.
 I burn pumpkin candles pretty much every day and eat candy corn like it’s not available all year round.

 Fall is also a great learning time.
 Even though students are just getting back in school this is a crucial time to really get them interested in things at home.
 This is also such a great time to be outdoors.
 I know there’s a lot to do outside in the summer but personally, I don’t think you beat taking a walk in the woods on a fall day.
 I am also a sucker for photography.
 I used to freelance when I had the time but now it’s pretty much just me and my Nikon and my poor baby that I make model for me all the time.
-Well fall is prime photo time!
+Fall is prime photo time!
 Get your kids out playing and snap some photos.

 Or have a scavenger hunt.
 Use a board (or just a piece of paper) and write out a few things for your child to find (a red leaf, an acorn, a beetle, a bird, ect).
 Whenever they see that item they can check it off.